faithworkcamps/faithworkcamps.github.io/README.md

 1. Use Git to clone this repo.
 1. Make sure you have [Jekyll](http://jekyllrb.com/docs/installation/) installed.
+1. On linux systems, be sure to have both zlib1g-dev and nodejs installed.
+Debian example: `sudo apt-get install nodejs zlib1g-dev`
+1. Navigate to the repo folder.
 1. Just the first time: `bundle install`.
 1. To build the site and serve it: `bundle exec jekyll serve`.
 1. To test: `http://localhost:4000`.